priyankasaggu/priyankasaggu.github.io/_posts/2025-11-2-opensuse-tw-grub-fix.md

   Because remember "the Wi-FI not working on my machine".
   Well I could have connected to Ethernet but still, the lesson is to have a proper stick ready with an offline image so it should just boot.)

-- Now, put it in the machine, go to "Boot Menu" (F10, IIRC), and pick the option to boot from the live USB stick.
+- Now, put it in the machine, go to the "Boot Menu" (F10, IIRC), and pick the option to boot from the live USB stick.
   It will go to a grub menu.
-Skip all the immediate "OpenSUSE Tumbleweed installation, etc" menu options.
+  Skip all the immediate menu options like "OpenSUSE Tumbleweed installation", etc.
   Go to "More ..." and then "Rescue System".
   It will do the usual "loading basic drivers > hardware detection > ask to pick a keyboard layout, et. al" and then give me the "Resuce Login:" prompt.
   Remember the username is "root" and there is no password.